Chrom

-Development
+Conception and development

-Concept art and sketches for most of the characters in Awakening, including Chrom, were done by character designer Yusuke Kozaki.
+Concept art and sketches for most characters in Awakening, including Chrom, were done by character designer Yusuke Kozaki.
 American actor Matthew Mercer, who is the English voice actor for Chrom, auditioned for the role; he claimed that while the project's title was "secret on the audition sides", he recognized the Fire Emblem series' art and character references and was hopeful in securing the role.
-He described his approach to playing Chrom as maintaining a "balance between casual, cool, stoic, and occasionally playful", and that he wanted players to be able to identify with the character, and vicariously enjoy his heroics.
-Mercer described Chrom as intelligent and capable of making good and sensible decisions, noting that he is prepared to face any challenges he encounters in spite of his youth.
+He described his approach to playing Chrom as maintaining a "balance between casual, cool, stoic, and occasionally playful", and that he wanted players to be able to identify with the character and vicariously enjoy his heroics.
+Mercer described Chrom as intelligent and capable of making good and sensible decisions, noting that he is prepared to face challenges despite his youth.

-In July 2014, Super Smash Bros. series director Masahiro Sakurai explained that Chrom was not included as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U because he did not possess any unique characteristics and would end up being another sword-wielder like Marth and Ike.
-Chrom is later included in Super Smash Bros.
-Ultimate as he was widely requested by both Japanese and overseas fans.
+In July 2014, Super Smash Bros. series director Masahiro Sakurai explained that Chrom was not included as a playable character in Super Smash Bros. for Nintendo 3DS and Wii U because he lacked unique characteristics and would be another sword-wielder like Marth and Ike.
+Chrom was later included in Super Smash Bros.
+Ultimate due to high demand from both Japanese and overseas fans.

-In an interview with two members of the development team for Fire Emblem Warriors conducted by Japanese magazine Nintendo Dream, producer Yosuke Hayashi and director Hiroya Usuda revealed that Chrom was the first character created for the game, he and was used as a reference for how every other character in Warriors should be done.
-Usuda explained that the team wanted to improve the graphics for Heroes to a level of quality which matches the pre-rendered cinematic scenes as seen in Fire Emblem Awakening and Fire Emblem Fates; since there are existing character models for Chrom in the aforementioned games, the team could match his movements and actions during battle sequences, as well as character poses in box art and other illustrations.
-As Chrom is a sword-wielding Lord character, he also has a standard position action-wise, and many of the game's featured characters happened to bear swords as their weapon type.
+In an interview with two members of the development team for Fire Emblem Warriors conducted by Japanese magazine Nintendo Dream, producer Yosuke Hayashi and director Hiroya Usuda revealed that Chrom was the first character created for the game, and was used as reference for how other characters in Warriors should be.
+Usuda explained that the team wanted to improve the graphics for Heroes to a level of quality matching the pre-rendered cinematic scenes of Fire Emblem Awakening and Fire Emblem Fates.
+Since Awakening had existing character models for Chrom, the team was able to match his movements and actions during battle sequences as well as character poses in box art and other illustrations.
+As Chrom is a sword-wielding Lord character, he also has a standard position action-wise, and many of the game's featured characters happened to wield swords.
 The team decided to prioritize development for Chrom, a process which was described as "hectic", and the finished character became the starting point for the team in deciding the direction and the skeletal frame of the cast of characters in Warriors.
-The decision on which characters who originate from Awakening to choose for inclusion in Warriors is contingent on whether they have close ties with Chrom, and the same is true for characters drawn from other games in the series with their respective protagonists.
+The decision on which characters from Awakening to choose for inclusion in Warriors is contingent on whether they have close ties with Chrom, which also applied to characters from other games in the series with their respective protagonists.